Zero Trust Strategy

-Based on insight into the data and traffic flows, the network and its protection is set up ‘from the inside out’ and all traffic within the network will be inspected and logged.
+Based on insight into the data and traffic flows, the network and its protection are set up ‘from the inside out’ and all traffic within the network will be inspected and logged.

-Combined with the extensive segmentation of the network, applications, users, data sets and ‘crown jewels’, the Zero Trust strategy offers the best possible and most efficient IT security that you could want.
+Combined with the extensive segmentation of the network, applications, users, data sets and ‘crown jewels’, the Zero Trust strategy offers the best possible and most efficient IT security that you could wish for.

 Zero Trust principles

-Zero Trust Security is based on 5 principles, where the main goal is to reduce the impact of cyberattacks.
+Zero Trust Security is based on five principles, where the main goal is to reduce the impact of cyberattacks.
 John Kindervag described them himself as follows: